tanviranwarrafi/Store-and-retrive-using-sharedPreferences/README.md

 # SharedPreferences

-This project is for learning Android App Development
+This project is for learning SharedPreferences Database in Android App Development

 ### Feature : SharedPreference Database
  - Create Data